bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq/assignment/index.md

   * Text: List of differentially expressed transcripts (10% FDR) from Step 2
   * Text: Percentage overlap
   * Plot: Volcano plot

+### Optional Extra Questions:

+1. Use PyDESeq2 to perform a test of differential expression between participants <50 vs. >=50 years of age, controlling for sex as a covariate.
+2. Use PyDESeq2 to perform a test of differential expression between participants who were (`DTHHRDY == 0`) versus were not (`DTHHRDY != 0`) on a ventillator immediately prior to death, controlling for sex and age category as covariates.

 ## Additional Resources